leinacc/sgb-blog/obj_trn.md

 What is the relevance of the counter?
 Well, to open the menu L and R must be held around the same time.
 In the case that someone holds L for a few seconds, then holds R, the counter will have already maxed out preventing opening the menu.

-You might think the solution would be to set the counter to $28 in `wMiscSGBEventsHook`, but if L and R are held on the same frame, `UpdateFramesHeldRL` would clear the counter, then in the next loop of the above code, `CheckShouldOpenSGBMenu` would see a counter of 0 with both buttons held, and open the menu.
+You might think the solution would be to just set the counter to $28 in `wMiscSGBEventsHook`, but if L and R are held on the same frame, `UpdateFramesHeldRL` would clear the counter, then in the next loop of the above code, `CheckShouldOpenSGBMenu` would see a counter of 0 with both buttons held, and open the menu.

-Instead, we can jump over `UpdateFramesHeldRL` as it is only used for the SGB menu, but `DATA_SND`ing the following:
+Instead, we can both set the counter, and jump over `UpdateFramesHeldRL` as it is only used for the SGB menu, by `DATA_SND`ing the following:

 ```
 .org $818